YuanGongND/gopt/README.md

 cp -r ${kaldi_path}/egs/gop_speechocean762/s5/gopt_feats/* data/raw_kaldi_gop/librispeech
 ```

+For questions regarding the Kaldi recipe (e.g., how to generate GOP feature for a single wav file), please kindly check the issues of the Kaldi GOP recipe at [[here]](https://github.com/kaldi-asr/kaldi/issues?q=is%3Aissue+gop).

 **Step 2.
 Convert GOP features and labels to sequences**

 *(You can skip this step and step 1 by using our output of this step (download via the [dropbox link](https://www.dropbox.com/s/zc6o1d8rqq28vci/data.zip?dl=1) or [腾讯微云链接](https://share.weiyun.com/vJCAXjFY), please see [[here]](https://github.com/YuanGongND/gopt/tree/master/data) for details.))*